Find a local pick your own farm here!

 Blackberry U-Pick Orchards in Dallas area of Texas in 2024, by county

-Not all areas of a state have blackberries orchards that are open to the public.
+Below are the U-Pick orchards and farms for blackberries that we know of in this area.
+Not all areas of any state, nor even every state, have blackberries orchards that are open to the public.
 If you know of any others, please tell us using the add a farm form!

 Remember to always check with the farm's own website or Facebook page before you go - or call or email them if they don't have a website or Facebook page.
 Conditions at the farms and crops can change literally overnight, so if you want to avoid a wasted trip out there - check with the farm directly before you go!
 If I cannot reach them, I DON'T GO!